vipulnaik/diet-exercise-health/best-practices/best-practices-around-foodmarble-aire-2-breath-testing.md

 * Get my phone out.

 * Get the device out.
 The phone and device should be close by for the duration of the recording.
+Keep the device in its case until shortly before the test, but remove it from the box.

 * Open the FoodMarble app on my phone, click the + button at the bottom, and select Breath.

 * Double-tap on the device and watch the phone connect to it.

-* When prompted, double-tap again.
+* If prompted, double-tap again.

-## For the actual breath test
+## For the actual breath test, once the device is ready

+* If I had put the device on charging, unplug it first.
+It'll be hard to unplug once I start the other steps.

+* If the device is in its case, remove it from its case.

 * Swallow saliva right before the test to reduce the risk of drool on the mouthpiece.
 Wipe my lips if they are wet.